Symbolism (movement): Effect

 Among English-speaking artists, the closest counterpart to symbolism was aestheticism.
-The Pre-Raphaelites were contemporaries of the earlier symbolists, and have much in common with them.
-Symbolism had a significant influence on modernism (Remy de Gourmont considered the Imagists were its descendants) and its traces can also be detected in the work of many modernist poets, including T. S. Eliot, Wallace Stevens, Conrad Aiken, Hart Crane, and W. B. Yeats in the anglophone tradition and Rubén Darío in Hispanic literature.
+The Pre-Raphaelites were contemporaries of the earlier symbolists and have much in common with them.
+Symbolism had a significant influence on modernism; (Remy de Gourmont considered the Imagists to be its descendants and its traces can also be detected in the work of many modernist poets, including T. S. Eliot, Wallace Stevens, Conrad Aiken, Hart Crane, and W. B. Yeats in the anglophone tradition and Rubén Darío in Hispanic literature.
 The early poems of Guillaume Apollinaire have strong affinities with symbolism.
 Early Portuguese Modernism was heavily influenced by Symbolist poets, especially Camilo Pessanha; Fernando Pessoa had many affinities to Symbolism, such as mysticism, musical versification, subjectivism and transcendentalism.